 ▲▲ Nymphenburg Palace The Wittelsbachs' impressive summer palace, featuring a hunting lodge, coach museum, fine royal porcelain collection, and vast park.

-▲▲ BMW-Welt and Museum The carmaker's futuristic museum and floating-cloud showroom shows you BMW past, present, and future in some unforgettable architecture.
+▲▲ BMW-Welt and Museum The carmaker's futuristic museum and floating-cloud showroom highlighting BMW past, present, and future in unforgettable architecture.

 ▲ Museum of Transportation Deutsches Museum's cross-town annex devoted to travel.